airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

         "series": [
           # data object #
         ]
       }
     ]

-There are between 2 and 3 levels in a data set object, depending on the way the data in the message is organised.
+There are between 2 and 3 levels in a data set object, depending on the way the data in the message is organized.

 A data set may contain a flat list of observations.
 In this scenario, we have 2 levels in the data part of the message: the data set level and the observation level.

-A data set may also organise observations in logical groups called series.
+A data set may also organize observations in logical groups called series.
 These groups can represent time series or cross-sections.
 In this scenario, we have 3 levels in the data part of the message: the data set level, the series level and the observation level.